Self-published authors supported by Arkbound

 Alina Maiboga

 Alina Maiboga is a Ukrainian psychologist born in Zaporizhzhia.
 She holds a degree in Medical Psychology and completed clinical training in psychiatric settings as part of her professional education.
 In Ukraine, she regularly appeared on television and provided psychological commentary for national media.
-She is also the author of «Discover the psychologist in yourself” and has been involved in various social initiatives supporting vulnerable communities.
+She is also the author of “Discover the Psychologist in Yourself” and has been involved in various social initiatives supporting vulnerable communities.
 After the outbreak of war, she relocated to the United Kingdom, where she continues her academic and professional development.

 Author of 'The War Inside'